-La Jolla is a beautiful city that is located just north of San Deigo and is well worth the effort to visit.
+La Jolla is a beautiful area located north of Downtown San Deigo and is well worth the effort to visit.
 La Jolla is one of the most laid back cities in the San Diego area, and it has a plethora of great things to do, ranging from kayaking to restaurants.
 Here is my list of recommendations when visiting La Jolla and let me know your favorite spot in the comments.

 1. Kayak the Sea Caves

-La Jolla Shores has one of the area’s most beautiful beaches, which features many sea caves.
-Some are big enough to kayak into them while others have to be swam to or admired from afar.
-For the best experience, you need to rent a kayak and paddle out to the caves from the water with a guide.
+La Jolla Shores has one of the area’s most beautiful beaches, and the cove it is in features many sea caves.
+Some are big enough to kayak into, while others you can swim to or admire from afar.
+For the best experience, you need to rent a kayak and paddle out to the caves with a guide.
 This is an exhilarating adventure that allows you to experience a coastline that isn’t trampled by human exploration.
 You can often see sea lions, birds, and even leopard sharks on these trips.
 It is an excellent introduction to the La Jolla area.

 2. Visit the Seals & Sea Lions

 Seals and Sea Lions can be seen all over La Jolla.
-The main viewing area is Children’s Pool though, which is located right at the end of Coast Blvd.
+The main viewing area is Children’s Pool, which is located right at the end of Coast Blvd.
 You can walk out on the jetty and often see 20 or more seals frolicking in the water or taking in the sun.
-This is a great attraction in La Jolla as it provides an easy and natural way to experience these animals, and it doesn’t cost anything.
+This is an excellent attraction in La Jolla as it provides an easy and natural way to experience these animals, and it doesn’t cost anything.
 It is not to be missed on a visit to the area.

 3. Spend time at La Jolla Cove